PanchoVillaJunior/gov/documents/constitution.md

 *Note: Ensures legal protection of the republic against the gravest forms of treason and clearly defines consequences for effective gameplay.*

 **1c.
 Removal of the President by Popular Vote**
-The President may be overthrown by a popular vote if at least 80% of citizens participate and at least 65% of those voting support the removal.
+The President may be overthrown by a popular vote (petition) if at least 80% of citizens participate and at least 80% of those voting support the removal.

 *Note: Emphasizes direct democratic will of the people and adds a significant element of collective responsibility in crisis situations.*